Vejmelka, Coyotes beat Blackhawks 4-1 after Kane trade | Federal News Network

 The Coyotes had turned into a defensive sieve since a nine-game point streak, allowing six goals each in a pair of losses.

-Arizona went on the offensive early against Chicago, creating numerous good scoring chances in the first period.
-Boyd scored midway through the period, beating Stalock on a shot from the right circle that knuckled off Chicago defenseman Ian Mitchell.
+Arizona went on the offensive early against Chicago.
+Boyd scored midway through the first period, beating Stalock on a shot from the right circle that knuckled off Chicago defenseman Ian Mitchell’s stick.

+“I just kind of got a little lucky with a nice bounce, but it was hard work and it paid off,” Boyd said.

 Hayton scored late in the first on a high redirect of Schmaltz’s shot that trickled through Stalock’s skates.